General Data Protection Regulation

 Employees using personal devices and personal cloud accounts to access and store company information are putting companies at risk.
 Use business-provisioned equipment to access and share company information.

-The Mobile Device Management service from Netitude enables you to control data, configuration settings, monitor, secure and support mobile devices.
+The Mobile Device Management service from Netitude enables you to control data, configure settings, monitor, secure and support mobile devices.
 Ensure all existing Information management solutions and approaches are compliant.

 Implement and reinforce a clear policy on the use of mobile devices as well as communicate the risk and impact of not following company guidelines.